dev-charles15531/AuthMe/README.md

             'successful_login'  => 'Login details correct, redirecting....',
         ],
 	````
 	The above is the format of subarray the $langs holds.
-Where,
+Where, <br/>
-	'users' is the name of the specific login constraint you're setting the languages for.
+	'users' is the name of the specific login constraint you're setting the languages for.<br/>
-	'error' array key will have the value of the error message to display if form http request is not post(this key & value is required).
+	'error' array key will have the value of the error message to display if form http request is not post(this key & value is required).<br/>
-	'incorrect_default' array key will have the value of the default error message to display if that of public and private key is not set(this key is required but value can be empty).
+	'incorrect_default' array key will have the value of the default error message to display if that of public and private key is not set(this key is required but value can be empty).<br/>
-	'incorrect_pubKey' array key will have the value of the error message to display if submitted public key dosent match what's in the database record(this key is required but value can be empty).
+	'incorrect_pubKey' array key will have the value of the error message to display if submitted public key dosent match what's in the database record(this key is required but value can be empty).<br/>
-	'incorrect_pvtKey' array key will have the value of the error message to display if submitted private key dosent match what's in the database record(this key is required but value can be empty).
+	'incorrect_pvtKey' array key will have the value of the error message to display if submitted private key dosent match what's in the database record(this key is required but value can be empty).<br/>
-	'is_active' array key which must bear similar name(without question marks) as its login condition key name in the above login constraint will have the value of the error message to display if the login condition fails(this key & value is required if its login condition is set above).
+	'is_active' array key which must bear similar name(without question marks) as its login condition key name in the above login constraint will have the value of the error message to display if the login condition fails(this key & value is required if its login condition is set above).<br/>
-	'successful_login' array key will have the value of the success message to display if login was successful (this key is required but value can be empty).
+	'successful_login' array key will have the value of the success message to display if login was successful (this key is required but value can be empty).<br/>
 	***Note:*** the {value} seen in 'incorrect_pubKey' & 'incorrect_pvtKey' will be replaced by whatever is before the pipe sign(|) when the message is displayed.

 - **$callbacks**